signalfx/signalfx-ruby-tracing/README.md

 | [Sidekiq](#sidekiq)             | sfx-sidekiq-opentracing                | >= 0.7.0           |
 | [Sinatra](#sinatra)             | sinatra-instrumentation                | >= 1.0.0           |

-Instrumentation for routes using the following web servers is provided through Rack.
+Instrumentation for routes using Puma or Passenger is provided through Rack.
 If you use a framework that builds on top of Rack, such as Rails or Sinatra, install the `rack-tracer` instrumentation with your dependency manager or with the bootstrap utility.
 In these cases, the routes through the web